yusuf/empower/README.md

 **Please note this package is still in development, it may change before mid-June, so please be patient.**

+## What is it for?

 This is needed for other packages made by Sorora to function fully, as it contains a lot of generic code that would be repeated otherwise.

-## Usage

-This package is not recommended for standalone use - it is used to store common features among all other packages I'm creating for Laravel 4.
+This package is **not recommended for standalone use** - it is used to store common features among all other packages I'm creating for Laravel 4.

 ## Installation